Research

 Join legal webinars or networking events

-Gain part-time legal work experience
+Gain part-time legal work experience such as volunteering for a legal advice centre

 Revisit your long-term solicitor career goals